OrmFactory/Hibernate-0F/README.md

 ## What is it?

-Hibernate entity beans and repository generator plugin for OrmFactory database [OrmFactory](https://ormfactory.com) visual database model editor.
+Hibernate entity beans and repository generator plugin for [OrmFactory](https://ormfactory.com) database visual database model editor.

 ## How to use it?